mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 So *jaku* is kind of the essence of beings, how they exist.
 Everything exists exactly in peace, in harmony, in tranquility.
 But it is not something *abstract*, because it penetrates every aspect of everydayness.
 If you see a tree, if you see winter, if you see fine days – whatever you see, all sentient beings exist just exactly tranquil.
 You can see perfect tranquility through the form [of beings], every form of beings – trees, birds, and weather, et cetera.
 So that’s why *jō* of *jakujō* is tranquility which penetrates every aspect of everydayness.

-So *jaku* is no one or nothing with which you want to talk – that is, according to [what Buddha said] or according to the Buddha’s teaching, we say, “Heaven and earth is the same and one root as my existence, your existence.”
+So *jaku* is no one or nothing with which you want to talk; that is, according to [what Buddha said] or according to the Buddha’s teaching, we say, “Heaven and earth is the same and one root as my existence, your existence.”
 [Or] “I and heaven and earth are the same and one root.”
 Exactly that is called tranquility, exactly tranquility.
 Tranquility is no ideas, nothing to think, so you cannot think of it.
-Before you think of the universe, or you, whatever – the whole world, all existence, exactly exists in perfect peace and harmony.
+Before you think of the universe, or you – whatever – the whole world, all existence exactly exists in perfect peace and harmony.
 That is called “I and heaven and earth are the one and the same root.”

-The *jō* of *jakujō* [is], according to Buddha’s teaching we say *hachimen reirō* (八面玲瓏), that means a clear and immaculate jewel with octagonal spheres.
-“Octagonal” [here] doesn’t mean eight angles, eight dimensions of the jewel or ball, [it means] many angles there.
-So existence is just like a huge ball or jewel which is clear and immaculate: that is *jaku*, exactly – perfect quiet.
+The *jō* of *jakujō* [is], according to Buddha’s teaching, we say *hachimen reirō* (八面玲瓏).
+That means a clear and immaculate jewel with octagonal spheres.
+“Octagonal” [here] doesn’t mean eight angles or eight dimensions of the jewel or ball, [it means] many angles there.

+So existence is just like a huge ball or jewel which is clear and immaculate.
+That is *jaku*, exactly: perfect quiet.
 But on the other hand that ball has many aspects, many angles: that is called “octagonal spheres.”
 (That is *jō*.)
-That means many myriad, myriad aspects of human life, every day: getting up in the morning, washing your face, having your breakfast, studying, working.
-Many aspects appear in one sphere, in one situation – one and the same situation which is called *perfect*, clear, and immaculate. (*Transcriber’s Note:* For more detail, see the Sōtōshū’s *Dōgen’s Shōbōgenzō Volume VIII*, page 358, “crystal clear on all eight sides.”)
+That means many myriad, myriad aspects of human life, every day.
+Getting up in the morning; washing your face; having your breakfast; studying; working.
+Many aspects appear in one sphere, in one situation – one and the same situation which is called *perfect*, clear, and immaculate.

+(*Transcriber’s Note:* For more detail on *hachimen reirō*, see the Sōtōshū’s *Dōgen’s Shōbōgenzō, Volume VIII*, page 358, “crystal clear on all eight sides.”)

 This is the meaning of *sanzen*.
 So it’s very difficult to translate *sanzen* into English.
 If you say “the study of the Way through the practice of zazen,” it is true... but it is pretty difficult to express the real spirit of the practice.
 So I want to use this original term *sanzen*, so through this original term you can see the real spirit of practice.

 So let’s [look at] the meaning of *sanzen gakudō*, okay? *Sanzen* is you have to surrender your whole life to *zen* or *tranquility*, which is exactly the Way.

 So *sanzen* is the same meaning as *gakudō*.
 What do we learn?
-The Way, it is the Way.
+The Way; it is the Way.

 But what is the Way?
 That is universal life.
 What is universal life?
-How do we learn that universal life beyond conscious and unconscious world?
+How do we learn that universal life beyond [the] conscious and unconscious world?

-So, you have to surrender your whole life to tranquility.
-Tranquility means perfect tranquility, stillness – on the other hand, that perfect tranquility penetrates every aspect of everydayness.
+You have to surrender your whole life to tranquility.
+Tranquility means perfect tranquility, stillness, [and] on the other hand that perfect tranquility penetrates every aspect of everydayness.
 So to surrender yourself to tranquility *totally* means you have to manifest perfect tranquility within each single form of everydayness: *gassho*, getting up in the morning, having breakfast, walking, et cetera.

 That is the meaning of *sanzen gakudō*.